Morrissey: 1992–1995: Changing image

-In mid-1993, Morrissey co-wrote his fifth album, Vauxhall and I, with Whyte and Boorer; it was produced by Steve Lillywhite.
+In mid-1993 Morrissey co-wrote his fifth album, Vauxhall and I, with Whyte and Boorer; it was produced by Steve Lillywhite.
 Morrissey described the album as "the best I've ever made", and at the time believed it would be either his final or penultimate work.
-It was both a critical and commercial success, topping the UK album chart.
-The album had been named for Vauxhall, a district of South West London famous for the Royal Vauxhall Tavern gay pub.
-One of the album's songs, "The More You Ignore Me, the Closer I Get", was released as a single in March and reached number 8 in the UK.
+It was both a critical and commercial success, topping the UK album chart in March 1994.
+The album had been named after Vauxhall, a district of South West London famous for the Royal Vauxhall Tavern gay pub.
+One of the album's songs, "The More You Ignore Me, the Closer I Get", was released as a single at the time and reached number 8 in the UK.
 The single's sleeve featured images of Jake Walters, a skinhead in his twenties, who was living with Morrissey at the time.
-Walters had introduced Morrissey to York Hall, a boxing venue in Bethnal Green, part of London's East End, with the singer spending an increasing amount of time there.
+Walters had introduced Morrissey to York Hall, a boxing venue in Bethnal Green, part of London's East End, and Morrissey spent an increasing amount of time there.

 That year, he also released a non-album single, "Interlude", a duet with Siouxsie Sioux: the track was a cover of a Timi Yuro song.
 The record was published under the banner "Morrissey & Siouxsie"; due to record company issues, "Interlude" was only available on import outside Europe.

-In the autumn of 1994, Morrissey recorded five songs at South London's Olympic Studios.
+In the autumn of 1994 Morrissey recorded five songs at the Olympic Studios in South London.
 In January 1995 the single "Boxers" was released, reaching number 23 on the singles chart.
-In February 1995, he embarked on the Boxers tour, supported by the band Marion and featuring a backdrop depiction of the boxer Cornelius Carr.
+In February 1995 he embarked on the Boxers tour, supported by the band Marion and featuring a backdrop depiction of the boxer Cornelius Carr.
 One of these performances was filmed by James O'Brien and released as the VHS Introducing Morrissey.
-In December 1995, the song "Sunny" was released as a single; a lament for Morrissey's terminated relationship with Walters, the song was the first of Morrissey's singles not to chart.
+In December 1995 the song "Sunny" was released as a single; a lament for Morrissey's terminated relationship with Walters, the song was the first of Morrissey's singles not to chart.
 In 1995 the compilation album World of Morrissey was released, containing largely B-sides.